PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 ### Update terminal configuration serialNo

-Update terminal configuration like whether allow terminal replacement by API or input serial number on terminal.
+Update terminal configuration like whether allow terminal replacement by API or input serial no on terminal.

 **API**